vznncv/sim5320-driver/README.md

    commands to check if it's AT command interface.
 3. send `AT&F1` command to reset device to factory settings;
 4. restart device manually.

+## Tests

+To run library tests you should:

+1. create an empty test project
+2. connect modem to you board
+3. fill "sim5320-driver.test_*" settings in the you "mbed_app.json"
+4. run `mbed test --greentea --tests-by-name "sim5320-driver-tests-*"`